-Twitter Lite, Twitter’s stripped down version of its service for Android has been rolled out to a dozen more countries, including 6 African countries (Algeria, Egypt, South Africa, Nigeria, Tunisia and Tanzania).
-According to Twitter, The Lite app is able to load faster on a slow connection and is more resilient on unreliable mobile networks.
+Twitter Lite, Twitter’s stripped-down version of its service for Android has been rolled out to a dozen more countries.
+This includes 6 African countries Algeria, Egypt, South Africa, Nigeria, Tunisia, and also Tanzania.
+According to Twitter, The Twitter Lite app is able to load faster on a slow connection.
+And moreover, it is more resilient on unreliable mobile networks.
 Twitter additionally reduced the size of the app to under 3MB, so that it doesn’t take up too much space on a phone.

 The announcement was made by Jesar Shah, the product manager at Twitter, via the company’s blog.